flywind2/reading-list/tools-for-bioinformatics.md

 ### **Pan-Cancer Analysis of Whole Genomes**
 [Pan-Cancer Analysis of Whole Genomes](https://www.nature.com/immersive/d42859-020-00001-y/index.html),A collection of research and related content from the ICGC/TCGA consortium on whole‑genome sequencing and integrative analysis of cancer

+[REINDEER](https://github.com/kamimrcht/REINDEER),REINDEER REad Index for abuNDancE quERy.